younrx/CTF_Irek1/README.md

 - `unlockXXXXXXX` (the command folowed by 7 characters, most likely a space and 6 characters)
 - or `unlockXX`

-> Remark: Is accepting this short-version command `unlockXX` an unexpected behavior ?
+> :question: Remark: Is accepting this short-version command `unlockXX` an unexpected behavior ?
 Or is it a feature that we should exploit ?

 This function does the following (from re-assembled code):